auth0/auth0-PHP/UPGRADE.md

 $auth0 = new Auth0($configuration);
 ```

-The libraries specified above are simply examples: any PSR-18 and PSR-17 compliant libraries can be used.
+The libraries specified above are simply examples.
+Any libraries that support the PSR-18 and PSR-17 standards will work.

 ↗ [Guzzle 7 natively supports PSR-18.](https://docs.php-http.org/en/latest/clients/guzzle7-adapter.html)<br />
 ↗ [Guzzle 6 is compatible with an adaptor library.](https://github.com/php-http/guzzle6-adapter)<br />